dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 applicable.
-This is particularly relevant in the cases where use of FIPS (Federal Information Processing Standard) approved software modules is required, but applies equally to any guidance or policy direction that specifies that at least one component algorithm of the hybrid has past some certification type while not specifying requirements on the other component.
+This is particularly relevant in the cases where use of FIPS (Federal Information Processing Standard) approved software modules is required, but applies equally to any guidance or policy direction that specifies that at least one component algorithm of the hybrid has passed some certification type while not specifying requirements on the other component.
 NIST provides the following guidance (emphasis added),